remi/dotfiles/README.md

 ## License

-Teamocil is © 2010-2019 [Rémi Prévost](https://www.exomel.com) and may be freely distributed under the [MIT license](https://github.com/remiprev/dotfiles/blob/master/LICENSE.md).
+These files are © 2010-2021 [Rémi Prévost](https://exomel.com) and may be freely distributed under the [MIT license](https://github.com/remiprev/dotfiles/blob/master/LICENSE.md).
 See the `LICENSE.md` file for more information.